Joshua-Olisa/Bellabeat-Case-Study-Google-Data-Analytics-Capstone/README.md

 Opened the CSV file in Excel; I checked the file for duplicates and blank or missings records.
 Some record in the ActivityDate Column where inputed as texts, Before any analysis was conducted I formatted the Column to a date format

-The dataset was imported in MySQL for analysis in 4.
-Analyze!
+The dataset was imported in MySQL for analysis

 ## 4. Analyze
 [Back to Top](#author-Joshua-Olisa)